get required packages

 In this example we have chosen to download the latest Income Statemet from Tesla Motors Inc. as a csv file.
 Let’s have a look at our raw data:

-Tesla has a financial year end of 31 December and we have the results for the financial years 2017 to 2021, as well as an additional column headed TTM which stands for trailing twelve months which is the most recent 12 months of data available.
+which is the most recent 12 months of data available.
 We will be using this column together with the historical information to produce a forecast for the 2022 financial year. .

 There are some problems with the data.
 We need to ensure the data is in the desire format and eliminate any headers we don’t want to use.
 This could be done manually of course but this would require editing the file every time we have new data.
-Much better to make use of Python, in particular the pandas library.
+Much better to make use of Python, in particular the pandas

 # load in our financials

-income_statement = pd.read_csv('Data/Income Statement_Annual_As Originally Reported.csv')
+= pd.read_csv('Data/Income Statement_Annual_As Originally Reported.csv') income_statement

-Let’s focus our atttention on four key metrics - ‘Gross Profit’, ‘Total Revenue, ’Operating expenses’, and ‘Net Income’.
+- ‘Gross Profit’, ‘Total Revenue, ’Operating expenses’, and ‘Net Income’.
 To do this we’ll create a filtered income statement to only show these rows.
 The filtering code uses the following pattern.

 dataframe[dataframe.columnname.isin(list_of_categories)]